rxjans/react-slider/README.md

 ```
 This will render the SliderComponent within your application, allowing users to set up auto top-up functionality with ease.

 That's it!
-You've successfully integrated the Auto Top-up Slider Component into your React application.
+You've successfully integrated the Auto Top-up Slider.